Helpful information for patients waiting for clinical opinion, treatment or surgery

 • Take control – it’s crucial to finding a solution that satisfies you and not someone else

-• Challenge yourself – do something new, such as learning a language or a new sport
+• Challenge yourself – do something new or creative, such as learning a language or trying a new hobby or sport

 • Avoid unhealthy habits – don’t rely on alcohol, smoking and caffeine as ways of coping

-• Do volunteer work – helping people who are worse off than you will put your problems in perspective
+• Do volunteer work – helping people could put your problems in perspective

 • Work smarter, not harder – concentrate on the tasks that will make a real difference to your work